-The following park areas are those not assessed for this Accessibility Self-Evaluation and Transition Plan.
-The selection process determined that key park experiences provided in these park areas were available in an equivalent way within the areas that were assessed.
-If any of the park areas not assessed are improved by new construction or alterations in the future, the area will be assessed and improved to comply with the current Architectural Barriers Act Accessibility Standards.
+The following park areas were not assessed for this plan.
+The selection process determined that key park experiences provided in these park areas were available in an equivalent way in the areas that were assessed.
+If any park area not assessed is improved by new construction or alterations in the future, the area will be assessed and improved to comply with current accessibility standards.
+These areas will be improved as a part of future facility alterations or as a component of a future planned construction project.